HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 • 99.9% efficient

 • Vent-free.
-No outside duct or chimney needed
+No outside duct or chimney is needed

 • Push-button Piezo ignition with Built-in pilot